tonjo/football-data/README.md

 Based on amosbastian [`football`](https://github.com/amosbastian/football)

-It takes a different approach, simplified, no models involved, all json responses are converted into objects, thanks to `SimpleNamespace`, so even if `football-data.org` api changes, probably no changes are required in this library.
+It takes a different approach, simplified, _schema-less_ (no models involved), all json responses are converted into objects, thanks to `SimpleNamespace`, so even if `football-data.org` API changes, hopefully no changes are required in this package (endpoints excluded).

 ## Install

-It's in a early stage, install it from github like so
+It's in a early stage, install it from github:

 ```bash
 git clone https://github.com/tonjo/football-data.git